- Length 1.4 meters

 It is expected that the airframe will be shipped from Oldham College to an experienced UAV user for initial flights in the UK, leading to further rigorous testing in the Australian outback with a final destination of Japan for humanitarian flight testing over the Tsunami affected disaster areas.

-The first version of the OpenRelief CTOL-UAV airframe was released on the 6th of July 2012.
+The first generation airframe was released on the 6th of July 2012.
 You can read the original release announcement here and download the version 1.0 CAD files / bill of material here.
 It is based on a Conventional Take Off and Landing (CTOL) airframe developed for VTOL testing purposes.

-The 2.0 airframe was released at LinuxCon Japan on the 31st of May 2013.
-It features the following refinements:
+The second generation airframe was released at LinuxCon Japan on the 31st of May 2013.
+It featured the following refinements:

 - An updated tail section to simplify and strengthen the airframe

 - An updated front fuselage to strengthen the airframe